Jose-MPM/Notes/Courses/EnglishVI/English Exercises.md

 The songs on this album were written last year.

 Millions of toys are made in CHina every day
-Are sung
-arent usually seen

-Was opened

-1.- St. Paul's Cathedral was designed by Christopher Wren 2.- This olive oil is produced by a small tialian company 3.- Antarctica was discovered in 1820 bty the Russians 4.- The Star Wars movies weren't directed by Spielberg 5- Sunflowers was painted in 1988 by Van Gogh
+1.- St. Paul's Cathedral was designed by Christopher Wren 2.- This olive oil is produced by a small tialian company 3.- Antarctica was discovered in 1820 by the Russians 4.- The Star Wars movies weren't directed by Spielberg 5.- Sunflowers was painted in 1988 by Van Gogh
-6- glass was not invented by the Chinese
+6.- glass was not invented by the Chinese
-7- The HP Books were written by J.K
+7.- The HP Books were written by J.K
-8- are made

-notes:
-the disoapable diaper-marion donovan-1917-1980 dishwasher-josephine cochrane-28 dec 1866 patent
-the wise-mary anderson
-	when
-	where

-video entry phone-1922-Marie Van Brittan-1966 invented
-	very dngerous
-	who helped?
-	call one security company
-the life raft-maria beasley
-	- Titanic
-	- 700
-sun panel-Maria telkes- sun queen
-	- nationaly- american
-	- The sun queen
-	- 1948- solar panel
-	-

 # Exercise